genss333/awesomeProject/README.md

 Contributions are welcome!
 If you find any issues or have suggestions, feel free to create a pull request or submit an issue.

 Feel free to customize this README to fit your project's specific details.
-Make sure to replace placeholders like `your-username` and `awesome-project` with the appropriate values.
+Make sure to replace placeholders like `genss333` and `awesome-project` with the appropriate values.
 Happy coding on your "Awesome Project"!